 CADG Kaufman 146, LLC, Kaufman County Fresh Water Supply District No. 5 and the City entered into the Development Agreement with respect to the property in the District effective as of April 2, 2018, which Development Agreement was amended pursuant to that First Amendment to Town Center Development Agreement effective as of July 25, 2018.
-The rights under the Development Agreement relating to the Developer Tract were assigned to the Developer pursuant a Partial Assignment and Assumption of Heartland Town Center Development Agreement dated as of August 3, 2018.
-The rights under the Development Agreement relating to the Diecieseis Tract were assigned to Diecieseis pursuant to a Partial Assignment and Assumption of Heartland Town Center Development Agreement dated as of August 3, 2018.
+The rights under the Development Agreement relating to the Developer Tract were assigned to the Developer pursuant the Developer Development Agreement Assignment and the rights under the Development Agreement relating to the Diecieseis Tract were assigned to Diecieseis Development Agreement Assignment.
+Notwithstanding the foregoing, the Developer expects to be the Developer of all property in the District pursuant its expectation that it will purchase the Diecieseis Tract under the Phase 2 Contract.
 The Development Agreement sets forth certain rights and responsibilities of the City and the developer with respect to the development of the "Project."
 Under the Development Agreement, "Project" means "a general retail development and residential community including parkland, open space, and other public and private amenities that will benefit and serve the present and future citizens of the City."
 The Development Agreement includes, inter alia, (i) certain agreements by the City with respect to the issuance of bonds for development in the District ("PID Bonds"), (ii) certain agreements by the Developer to fund amounts required for the development of Authorized Improvements in excess of those on deposit in the applicable project fund for bonds issued to fund such Authorized Improvements and to fund any "Developer Cash Contribution" required by the City (that portion of the Authorized Improvements Cost that the Developer is contributing to initially fund the Authorized Improvements and for which no reimbursement to Developer is anticipated), (iii) standards of construction for and the ownership and maintenance of the Authorized Improvements, (iv) development standards for the District, including an agreed on concept plan, which standards are expected to be incorporated into a planned development district upon annexation of the land within the District by the City, (v) agreements regarding the annexation of the District into the City limits after certain events, and (vi) agreements with respect to permit, inspection, plan review, plat review and permit fees.
 The Development Agreement provides that the aggregate maximum amount of bonds to be issued for development in the District is \$14,000,000.
 Capitalized terms used under this heading "THE DEVELOPMENT AGREEMENT" and not otherwise defined herein shall have the meanings given to them in the Development Agreement.